Karen E. Hodges

 People and Projects

 I value having a diverse lab group in which people feel free to explore ideas and approaches to problems.
 I encourage students to develop their own projects as much as possible within the constraints of time, logistics, and funding.
 I expect students to try to publish their work in peer-reviewed journals and to present work at national or international conferences.
 Undergraduate Honours' students are also encouraged to undertake projects that may result in publications.
 I expect students in my lab to interact positively with each other, and I foster regular times to meet to discuss current research.
-I also value outreach beyond the scientific community, so students who wish to interact with the media, government agencies, schools, etc. are encouraged to do so.
-I enjoy working with people at BSc, MSc, PhD, and postdoctoral levels.
+I also value outreach beyond the scientific community, so students who wish to interact with the media, government agencies, non-profits, schools, industry, and land-owners, are encouraged to do so.
+Indeed, many of our research projects require--and benefit from--such interactions.
+I also strongly encourage my students to apply for fellowships, grants-in-aid-of-research, and awards; many of my students have succeeded in these applications.

 Please note: I am currently recruiting students for several projects.
 Please see Research and employment opportunities.